 If you choose a more expensive unit you need to pay the difference at the market price at the time you move in.
 If you choose a cheaper unit, the difference is repaid to you in cash.
 When you move into the village the investment changes into an ORA.
 The terms of the ORA are still to be formalised.

-It is planned that the fee will be set when you enter the village.
-Village fees are set at a level to cover operating expenses such as insurance, rates, common area maintenance, village staff costs etc. As costs go up so does the village fee.
+It is planned that the village weekly fee will be set when you enter the village.
+These fees are set at a level to cover operating expenses such as insurance, rates, common area maintenance, village staff costs etc. As costs go up so does the village fee.
 At Peak Living we are planning to hold fees flat from the day you enter the village as a resident.
-In rare situations a village fee may need to be increased due to high-cost inflation and that will be discussed with each resident.
-Please note that the ORA is still to be finalised.
+In rare situations a village fee may need to be increased due to increase fees annually at no more than annual inflation.

 24. I have a preference of villa.
 What if it is unavailable when we decide it is time to move into the village?